AndyManantsoa/AndyManantsoa/README.md

 <div align="center">
     <h2>✈️ About Me</h2>
     <p>
-        Hi there!
-I'm Manantsoa, also known as Andy 👋<br>
+        Yooooo, I am Manantsoa, also known as Andy 👋<br>
-        A passionate Computer Science and Engineering student 🎓<br>
+        A Computer Science and Engineering student 🎓<br>
         Graphic designer by day, code enthusiast by night 🚀<br>
-        Always challenging myself, though occasional procrastination is my kryptonite 😅
     </p>
 </div>